DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 5. Do you want to use the old python version of pppwn, it is much slower (Y|N)?:    (you will not be asked this if at the first question you chose **n**)
-Choose to enable it at this point choose if you want to actively use it  (here i chose not to)
+Choose to enable it at this point if you want to actively use it  (here i chose not to)
 ![-](imgs/python2.JPG)
 6. Do you want to use Goldhen if it is available for the selected firmware (Y|N)?:
 ![-](imgs/goldhennew.JPG)